theor/Unicode-Graphs/README.md

 ### F#

-The sample only contains two F# files: the project (.fsproj) and a source file (.fs) in the `src` folder.
+The sample contains F# files: the project (.fsproj) and all source file (.fs) in the `src` folder.

 ### Web assets

-The `index.html` file and other assets like an icon can be found in the `public` folder.
+Images and other assets like an icon can be found in the `public` folder.